Top 5 Money Challenges Faced by Small Business Owners

 1. No financial goals or clarity

-How much money did you really make last year?
-No, seriously.
+How much money did you actually make last year?
 Do you really know?
 The scary truth is many business owners don’t.
-How much money do you need to make to stay in business?
+How much money do you need to earn to stay in business?
 How much do you need for advertising?
 Staffing?
 Rent?
 If you don’t know how much money you need to keep the doors open, or how much money you need to pay yourself and to plan for your future, then you’re building your business on shifting sand instead of a solid foundation.

 2. Goals without a plan

-Action steps: Create a financial plan by setting priorities and determining measurable milestones to track your progress.
-What follows from there is a systematic, step-by-step, process for fulfilling your goals.
-You will know exactly where you’re going and how you are going to get there.
+Action steps: Create a financial plan by identifying your goals, developing the action steps needed to achieve them, and determining appropriate milestones to track your progress.
+What follows from there is a systematic, step-by-step process for fulfilling your goals.
+You will know exactly where you’re going and how you’re going to get there, and you’ll also know when adjustments are required along the way.

 3. A plan without engagement

-small business challenges tweetSadly, it’s not uncommon to set goals, make a plan and then stick it in a drawer.
-This happens for many reasons, it could be that you are too busy with the passion part of your business to check in with your financial progress; or possibly you fear that the financial side isn’t doing as well as you’d hoped and you are avoiding that reality.
-But the truth is, not working your plan is no better than not having a plan and avoiding a possible problem will just compound it.
-When you are engaged with your plan you feel in control and calm.
-When your passion for your business is working in harmony with the financial side, you are ready to seize opportunities or weather storms.
+small business challenges tweetSadly, it’s not uncommon to set goals, make a plan, and then stick that plan in a drawer.
+This happens for many reasons.
+It could be that you are too busy with the passion part of your business to check in with your financial progress.
+Or perhaps you fear that the financial side isn’t doing as well as you’d hoped, and you are avoiding that reality.
+But not working with your plan is no better than not having one, and avoiding a foreseeable problem may just compound it.
+Engaging with your plan helps you feel calm and in control.
+When your passion for your business is working in harmony with the financial side, you are ready to seize opportunities or weather a storm.

 Action steps: Have regularly scheduled check-ins with your financial plan.
-Make sure to focus on your achievements as well as any challenges, you don’t want to turn these check-ins into something to dread.
-Remember that your plan is not written in stone, if it no longer excites you figure out why and make changes accordingly.
-Update your non-financial goals at the same time, thinking of your business as a whole and not in separate compartments will keep you engaged at all levels.
+Make sure to focus on your challenges, but also your achievements.
+You don’t want to turn these check-ins into something you dread.
+Update your non-financial and financial goals at the same time.
+Thinking of your business as a whole and not in separate compartments will keep you engaged at all levels.
+Keep up-to-date on new rules and regulations that will affect your business, like the change to the capital gains inclusion rate, which came into effect on June 25, 2024.
+Remember that your plan is not written in stone.
+If it no longer fits your goals or excites you, figure out why and make changes accordingly.

 4. Fluctuating income

 A big challenge for small business owners is fluctuating income.
-Sometimes it fluctuates for predictable reasons (you offer a seasonal service) or because of market changes (real estate) or for dozens of other reasons big and small.
-If you aren’t prepared these fluctuations can impact your ability to meet payroll for you and for any employees you may have.
+Sometimes it fluctuates for predictable reasons (you offer a seasonal service) or because of market changes (as with real estate) or for dozens of other reasons big and small.
+If you aren’t prepared, these fluctuations can impact your ability to meet payroll or save for future expenses.

 Action steps: A little strategic planning will allow you to prepare for income dips.
-Your financial plan gives you the practical information you need to be able to pay yourself a regular, sustainable salary and leave surplus in the company to pay yourself and employees when times are leaner.
+Your financial plan gives you the practical information you need to be able to pay yourself a regular, sustainable salary and leave surplus in the company for a rainy day.

 5. Lack of organization and systems

-Being in business demands a lot of juggling and the ball that gets dropped often is financial.
-Without systems in place to track invoicing and expenses, without habits and methods for taming the paper (or electronic) monster of receipts, contracts, bank statements, etc. even a well-conceived and executed plan can suffer from disorganization, creating a lot of unnecessary stress.
-Business loans, overdue taxes, past due receivables, or simply a bookkeeping mess, can take a lot of joy and satisfaction from your business.
+Being in business demands a lot of juggling, and the ball that seems to drop most often is the financial one.
+Without systems in place to track things like invoices, upcoming expenses, contracts, taxes, and bank statements, even a well-conceived plan can fall apart.
+This kind of bookkeeping mess is stressful and can take a lot of joy and satisfaction away from running your business.

 Action steps: Schedule time each month to make sure all your paperwork is in order.
 Have a system to keep track of receipts.
 Have separate personal and business bank accounts.
-Set up a tax account and set aside money for taxes regularly (20-30% + any sales taxes collected).
-Buy accounting software you are comfortable with.
-If managing this side of the business becomes too overwhelming consider hiring a bookkeeper.
+Set up a tax account and set aside money for taxes regularly (usually 20-30% of taxable revenue plus any sales taxes collected).
+Buy and use accounting software with which you are comfortable.
+If managing this side of the business becomes too overwhelming, consider hiring a bookkeeper.

-If you would like help building a financial plan that will support your business and your future, contact one of our Money Coaches today.
+If you would like help building a financial plan that will support your business and your future, contact us for a free consultation.

 Category(s): Money Coaching